JackGamesAR/portfolio/index.md

 ### Jack's Hangout:

-This is my personal server with over 200 members.
+This is my personal server with over 215 members.
 It is mainly for my [YouTube Channel](https://youtube.com/JackGamesAndReviews), however it has an active and fun community, where people can chat, share memes, and also use my bot that I coded to complete "Jobs" to earn coins, in order to purchase coloured name roles!
 You can check out my server [here](https://discord.gg/2thPqQWJsR)

-### Veevs' World:
+### The Neon Café:

 This server belongs to my friend Emma.
-With over 220 members, it is an active server, with lots of people chatting each day.
-I am an administrator for Emma's Server.
+With over 450 members, it is an active server, with lots of people chatting each day.
+I am an administrator for this server.
 You can check out her server [here](https://discord.gg/sQvTCZh3UX)

 ### The Project Minecraft Server: